Kernel Learning for High-Resolution Time-Frequency Distribution

 \section{Introduction}

-\IEEEPARstart{T}{ime-frequency} distributions (TFDs) provide a comprehensive description of nonstationary signals \cite{2013LjubisaStankovic,2016ivBoualem,2018CambridgePatrick} while limited by the issues of time-frequency (TF) resolution, cross-terms (CTs) suppression, spectrally-overlapped components, noise interference, etc. Therefore, a high-resolution TFD to tackle the above issues is of vital importance for plenty of practical applications as most real-life signals are nonstationary \cite{BOASHASH2018120,flandrin2010time,7073495Zhang,ZHANG2015141,SEJDIC2009153,amin2019sparsity,volaric2017data}.
-This paper emphasizes on the high-resolution TF representation of nonstationary signals in different signal-to-noise ratio (SNR) environments.
+\IEEEPARstart{T}{ime-frequency} distributions (TFDs) provide a comprehensive description of nonstationary signals \cite{2013LjubisaStankovic,2016ivBoualem,2018CambridgePatrick,saulig2019extraction,Zhang9472949}, but their performances are restrained by issues such as time-frequency (TF) resolution, cross-terms (CTs), noise, spectrally overlapped components, etc. Therefore, high-resolution and CT-free TFDs \cite{7401107Zuo,7736146Zuo} to tackle the above issues are of vital importance for practical applications as most real-world signals are nonstationary and random \cite{Vaishali9443566,Zhang9237164,flandrin2010time,7073495Zhang,ZHANG2015141,SEJDIC2009153,volaric2017data}.